mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/README.md

-# 🐳 Mastering Docker – Lab Collection for DevOps, DCA Certification & Production Readiness
+# 🐳 Mastering Docker from Scratch to Scale – Lab Collection for DevOps, DCA Certification & Production Readiness

 Welcome to the **Master Lab Repository** that accompanies the book **“Mastering Docker from Scratch to Scale”**.
 This repo contains 50+ hands-on labs including: